 Constitution Hill represents South Africa’s dark past and its bright post-apartheid future.
 Johannesburg’s most notorious historic prisons (all of them now museums) sit side by side with the home of the Constitutional Court, a symbol of South Africa’s triumphant democracy.
-The site is located on the ridge between two city neighbourhoods Hillbrow and Braamfontein, and overlooking central Johannesburg and is one of the most important tourist attractions in South Africa.
+The site is located on the ridge between two city neighbourhoods, Hillbrow and Braamfontein, overlooking central Johannesburg, and is one of the most important tourist attractions in South Africa.

-Saturdays, Sundays and public holidays 10am – 3pm
+Saturdays, Sundays and public holidays: 9am – 4pm

-Not open on Good Friday, Christmas Day and New Year's Day
+Closed on Good Friday, Christmas Day and New Year's Day.